FaiLuReH3Ro/exploring-dataset/README.md

 # Exploring The Dataset

-<p>This is part of the <a href = 'https://github.com/FaiLuReH3Ro/ibm-da-capstone-py'>IBM Data Analyst Capstone - Python</a> project and part of the <a href = 'https://github.com/FaiLuReH3Ro/ibm-da-capstone-py?tab=readme-ov-file#data-collection'>Data Collection</a> section.</p>
+<p>This repository is part of the <a href = 'https://github.com/FaiLuReH3Ro/ibm-da-capstone-py'>IBM Data Analyst Capstone - Python</a> project and part of the <a href = 'https://github.com/FaiLuReH3Ro/ibm-da-capstone-py?tab=readme-ov-file#data-collection'>Data Collection</a> section.</p>

 ## Jupyter Notebook